lcrespom/Modulator/README.md

 		- Split slider logscale in two with middle value in the middle of the slider, then fine-tune all node definitions (e.g. gain)
 	- Node removal (e.g. via a delete button in parameter box)
-	- Test fan-out by connecting and disconnecting to/from multiple nodes
 	- Dislay osc/fft using AnalyserNode
 	- Load/save instruments
 	- When adding a node from the palette, place it on an empty spot and select it